 The look on Larry's face confirmed our desperate plight.
-He was used all of his strength to steer the boat upright and to keep us alive.
+He exerted all of his human strength to steer the boat upright and to keep us alive.
 He cried out, “Oh Lord, SAVE US, PLEASE, SAVE US!”

 And it all happened instantaneously.

-Sailing captivates our family.
-Three members Sailing License.
-Personally, for me sailing represents glorified camping on water.
-But I consider myself to a team player, and my inclusion needs motivate me to participate.
+Sailing captivates our family, and three members possess their International Sailing License.
+For me, sailing represents glorified camping on water.
+But I consider myself a team player, and my need for inclusion motivates me to participate.

 Our customized adventure to spend a week together on a sailboat had been planned and prayed over several years.
 Finally the dream was realized, and we set out.
 Budapest, our home, was within driving distance to Croatia, which offers a rugged coastline along the Adriatic Sea.
 The topography is breathtaking with a thousand islands jutting up from the deep azure-colored water.